iniquitybbs/iniquity/README.md

 ```

-Do you have experience making even driven applications on the web?
-Like with Vue or React?
-You can build fully reactive applications with Iniquity also...
+Familiar with making event-driven, single page applications, Like with Vue.
+React or Angular?
+You can build fully reactive applications with iniquity 3 also...

 ```typescript